wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 that are capable of executing computer code independently of each other.
  Multi-core processors have become ubiquitous.
-This is because starting in the early 2000's it became increasingly difficult, and eventually impossible, to increase the clock rate of processors (due to well-documented power/heat issues).
+This is because starting in the early 2000's it became increasingly difficult, and eventually impossible, to increase the clock rate of processors.
+The reasons are  well-documented power/heat issues.
 As  a solution to this problem, microprocessor manufacturers started producing multi-core processors.
-For a  program to exploit the compute power of a multi-core processor, it must use *multi-threading* (see operating systems and concurrent programming courses/textbooks).
-Although there are a lot of fascinating (and often difficult) aspects of multi-threading, conceptually it just  means that a program comprises a set of *tasks*, some of which can run at the same time on different cores.
+For a  program to exploit the compute power of a multi-core processor, it must use *multi-threading*.
+See operating systems and concurrent programming courses/textbooks for details.
+Although there are a lot of fascinating aspects of multi-threading, conceptually it just  means that a program comprises a set of *tasks*, some of which can run at the same time on different cores.
 This is  called **parallelism** and we call this kind